quameboama01/quameboama01/README.md

 - 👋 Hi, I’m @quameboama01
-- 👀 I’m interested in Application Development
+- 👀 I’m interested in Application Development and Cyber Security
-- 🌱 I’m currently learning Python
+- 🌱 I’m a Python Programmer
+- Proficient in Linux Servers, Networking and Penetration Testing
 - 💞️ I’m looking to collaborate on intermediate python projects

 <!---